Designing Basement Waterproofing Systems

 Pumps, Drainage and Maintenance

-All of the basement waterproofing designs in this brochure feature an internally applied cavity drainage membrane (Oldroyd Xv / Oldroyd Xv 20) connected to a sump system.
+All of the basement waterproofing designs in this guide feature an internally applied cavity drainage membrane (Oldroyd Xv / Oldroyd Xv 20) connected to a sump system.

 PCA guidance states that; a minimum of two pumps with alarm and battery back-up must be included in the sump chamber.
 Provision should be made for a suitable discharge method, either by means of a mechanical (Sentry™) sump pump system or appropriate discharge point.